CrossyChainsaw/Portfolio/README.md

 Ranknir is a discord bot I coded for fun in my spare time this semester.
 I've made lots of side projects this semester, but since I really like this one a lot I've put it here.
 Read more about Ranknir in it's documentation.

 [Ranknir Documentation](https://github.com/CrossyChainsaw/Ranknir)

+# Research

+## How do I create a fair but challenging bot for my game?

+## Which database fits my application the best?